multi-objective/moocore/python/doc/source/benchmarks.inc.rst

 |hvapprox_bench-DTLZLinearShape-4d-values| |hvapprox_bench-DTLZLinearShape-4d-time|

 Approximating the hypervolume becomes more useful for dimensions higher than 5, where the exact computation becomes noticeably slower with hundreds of points.
-For such problems,  method ``DZ2019-HW`` is significantly slower for few points than  `pymoo`_, which is much slower than ``DZ2019-MC``.
-However, the computation time of ``DZ2019-HW`` increases very slowly with the number of points whereas the computation time of  `pymoo`_ increases very rapidly.
+For such problems, method ``DZ2019-HW`` becomes significantly slower than ``Rphi-FWE+``.

 |hvapprox_bench-DTLZLinearShape-6d-values| |hvapprox_bench-DTLZLinearShape-6d-time|